- 2 packages (1/4 ounce each) active dry yeast

 - Additional brown sugar

 - In a large bowl, dissolve yeast in water.
 Add the shortening, sugar, egg, salt and 5 cups flour.
 Beat until smooth.
 Add enough remaining flour to form a soft dough.
-Cover and refrigerate or up to 24 hours.
+Cover and refrigerate overnight or up to 24 hours.

 - Punch dough down.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes, adding more flour if needed.
 Divide into thirds.
 Roll each portion into a 16-in. x 10-in. rectangle.